Leading projects at 18F

 |Issue type||First line||Informed (please make these folks aware, even if you don’t need them to take action)||Escalation path (if you need someone to take action)|

-|Pre-flight issues, e.g. agreements timelines||AM working with agreements team||Portfolio Director, Chief of Projects||Portfolio Director (if applicable), Director of Account Management otherwise|
+|Pre-flight issues, e.g. agreements timelines||AM working with agreements team||Director of Account Management, Portfolio Director (if applicable)||Portfolio Director (if applicable), Director of Account Management otherwise|

-|Team dynamics/team performance||Team solves themselves (e.g. through team retros, 1:1s, etc.); coached by supervisors||Portfolio/Chapter Director, Supervisor||Portfolio Director (if applicable), Chief of Projects or Chief of Staff otherwise|
+|Team dynamics/team performance||Team solves themselves (e.g. through team retros, 1:1s, etc.); coached by supervisors||Portfolio/Chapter Director, Supervisor||Portfolio Director (if applicable), Chief of Staff|

-|Changes to project timeline (including stopping the project early)||Team solves themselves (e.g. through team retros, 1:1s, etc.); coached by supervisors||Portfolio/Chapter Directors, Staffing Leads, Supervisors||Permanent or semi-permanent changes to someone’s project billings expectations need to be approved in advance by Portfolio Director or Chief of Projects, in coordination with the partner|
+|Changes to project timeline (including stopping the project early)||Team solves themselves (e.g. through team retros, 1:1s, etc.); coached by supervisors||Portfolio Director and Director of Account Management will make a final decision about stopping a project early, at the team’s recommendation||Permanent or semi-permanent changes to someone’s project billing expectations need to be approved in advance by Portfolio or Chapter Director, in coordination with the partner|

-|Partner dissatisfaction||Team solves themselves (e.g. through team retros, 1:1s, etc.); coached by supervisors||Portfolio Director, Chief of Projects||Portfolio Director (if applicable), Chief of Projects otherwise; Executive Director if needed|
+|Partner dissatisfaction||Team solves themselves (e.g. through team retros, 1:1s, etc.); coached by supervisors||Portfolio or Chapter Director||Portfolio Director or Director of Account Management; 18F Director if needed|

-|Staffing misalignment||Team solves themselves (e.g. through team retros, 1:1s, etc.); coached by supervisors||Portfolio/Chapter Director, Supervisor||Chief of Projects and Staffing Leads|
+|Staffing misalignment||Team solves themselves (e.g. through team retros, 1:1s, etc.); coached by supervisors||Portfolio or Chapter Director, Supervisor||Staffing Leads|

-|Team is being mistreated (disrespected, or any other inappropriate behaviors or attitudes) by partner or vendor||Team can try to resolve themselves, but can escalate immediately if they’d like||Portfolio/Chapter Director, Supervisor||Portfolio Director (if applicable), Chief of Projects or Chief of Staff otherwise; Executive Director, if needed|
+|*Team is being mistreated (disrespected, or any other inappropriate behaviors or attitudes) by partner or vendor||Team can try to resolve themselves, but can escalate immediately if they’d like||Portfolio or Chapter Director, Supervisor||Portfolio Director (if applicable), Chief of Staff otherwise; 18F Director, if needed|

 What if a project lead is struggling to fulfill the role?